Patricia-RSL/carteiraInvestimentos/README.en.md

 The project has the following expected features:

-1. **View of stocks on a specific day**:
+1. **Daily stock visualization**:
-   - Allows viewing all stocks and their respective accumulated returns in R$ and % on a specific day.
+   - Allows the visualization of all stocks and their respective accumulated returns in R$ and % for a given period (start date and end date).
-   - **Status**: Partially implemented 🛠️ (Missing the field to select the day in the Front-end)
+   - **Status**: Implemented ✅

 2. **Total portfolio return**:
    - Calculates the accumulated return in R$ and % of the investment portfolio for a given period (start date and end date).
-   - **Status**: Partially implemented 🛠️ (Missing the field to select the days in the Front-end)
+   - **Status**: Implemented ✅

-3. **Return of an individual stock**:
+3. **Individual stock return**:
-   - Allows filtering to display the accumulated return in R$ and % of a stock on a specific day, regardless of whether a transaction occurred that day.
+   - It is possible to filter to display the accumulated return in R$ and % of a list of stocks for a specific date range, regardless of whether an operation occurred during that period.
-   - **Status**: Partially implemented 🛠️ (Missing the field to select the stock in the Front-end)
+   - **Status**: Implemented ✅

 4. **Determining gains and losses**:
    - Presents the detailed accumulated return, distinguishing stocks with gains and stocks with losses over the period.
    - **Status**: Implemented ✅